Garage Door

 1, 2, 4 or 5 flashes that's a diagnostic.

 LiftMaster and Chamberlain openers blink built-in error codes through the opener light.
-1×5 is a sensor wire, 4×5 is sensor alignment, 5×5 is the logic board.
-We read these on arrival to skip the guesswork.
+1×5 is a sensor wire, 4×5 is sensor alignment, and 5×5 is the logic board.
+We read these on arrival to skip the guesswork and speed up garage door opener repair service.

 06 / Stuck Open